tomkat-cr/data_lakehouse_local_stack/README.md

 RESULTS_SUB_DIRECTORY=raygun_ip_addresses_summary
 ```

-10. Assign the input files reading page size, to prevent errors building a large number of files.
+10. Assign the input files reading page size, to prevent errors building the list of large amounts of files.

 ```env
 # S3 pagination page size: 1000 files chunks
 S3_PAGE_SIZE-1000
 ```

 11. Define the batch size, to read the JSON files in batches during the Spark Dataframe creation.
 Adjust the batch size based on your memory capacity and data size.
-5000 works well in a MacBook with 16 GB of RAM memory.
+5000 works well in a MacBook with 16 GB of RAM.

 ```env
 # Spark Dataframe creation batch size: 5000 files per batch.
 DF_READ_BATCH_SIZE=5000
 ```

 12. Assign the Spark driver memory.
-The Raygun JSON files form example has 16 Kb each, so they are small files.
+For example, the Raygun JSON event files have 16 Kb each (small files).

 ```env
 # Spark driver memory